topher-zicornell/scheduleman/README.md

 ### Project Specifications

-* Each task executes within 10 seconds of its scheduled time.
+* Each task executes within (plus or minus) 10 seconds of its scheduled time.
 * Schedules are set by:
   - Cron notation,
   - Schedule date and time,